Meet The Board

 He’s currently the Managing Director of Mór Hydro Ltd a technical consultancy and project developer of hydro renewable energy projects.
 The company currently owns (in JV) two hydro-electric schemes in Scotland and has provided technical consultancy on more than forty six (46) hydro projects in Scotland.
 The company also provides technical due diligence services to major high street banks and supervises lender interests in micro-hydro schemes.

-SIMON HAMYLN – Chief Executive Officer
+SIMON HAMYLN – Chief Executive Officer and Director

 Simon has been CEO of the BHA since January 2014 and is based in Whitchurch, Shropshire with 2 terriers and two young children.
-He enjoys, when time permits, a love of music, cricket, football, skiing, walking and running.
+He enjoys, when time permits, a love of music, cooking, cricket, football, skiing, walking and running.

 Andy is a Mechanical Engineer and formerly a Director of Npower Renewables and RWE Innogy UK, where he had responsibility for RWE’s UK hydropower, wave and tidal energy businesses, covering all aspects of development, construction and operation of the fleet.